ASEIcode/pinterest-data-pipeline684/draft.md

           `./kafka-topics.sh --bootstrap-server BootstrapServerString --command-config client.properties --create --topic <topic_name>`

-          This projects files use 3 topics (< userID >.pin, < userID >.geo & < userID >.user) which are being generated from 3 different RDS tables.
-You can replace these with your own tables and topics.
-One for each data source / table.
-Ensure if you do that you replace/alter the above topic names with the new ones wherever they appear in the code files.
+          This projects files use 3 topics (< userID >.pin, < userID >.geo & < userID >.user with the current user ID being: "0e9518877fd") which are being generated from 3 different RDS tables.
+To make the installation and modification of the scripts as simple as possible, try to copy these to your own environment and scripts.
+Many of the variables and functions are also named after them, so there would be many references to update if you choose to change them.

     - **Create a custom Plugin with MSK connect:**